 Formerly known as Irmita’s Mexican Grill, Angelica’s serves the best Mexican food among all of the St. George restaurants.
 You’re here for no-frills, delicious, flavorful Mexican food.
 The menu here is simple and straightforward.
 The tacos are our top suggestion (get the “street tacos” if you want your tortilla crisped).
-All of the meat offerings are top notch, from the carnitas to the carne asada to the pollo asado.
+All of the meat offerings are top-notch, from the carnitas to the carne asada to the pollo asado.
 And if you’re into spicy the chile verde is fiery delicious.
 Not feeling tacos?
-Get a quesadilla or torta for something equally as delicious.
-Make sure to enjoy their delicious homemade salsa with your tacos (no chips here, sorry!).
+Get a quesadilla or torta for something just as satisfying.
+Make sure to enjoy their delectable homemade salsa with your tacos (no chips here, sorry!).

 Nestled inside the Advenire Hotel downtown, Wood Ash Rye serves the very best food you can find in town.
 It is the perfect spot for an elevated dinner experience, or stop by for breakfast or lunch for something a little more casual with a fine-dining feel.
 If you’re coming in for breakfast or brunch, it is criminal not to splurge on their laminated biscuits, and as far as entrees go we are head-over-heels for their Croque Madame (rich, salty, delicious) and their flaky, buttery Fish & Chips.

 Because every great meal from our guide to the best St. George restaurants deserves a sweet dessert to go with it!
 Here is a list of our favorite places for a treat in St. George.

 Twentyfive Main is a cute cupcake parlor on Main Street in St. George.
 They serve a variety of cupcakes that are moist (thank heavens) and delicious.
 The parlor has several flavors to choose from daily but the coconut cupcake is our go-to!